 Sweet and savory with just enough heat, what could be better?
-These Roasted Cajun Vegetables are perfect alongside our Drunken Shrimp Scampi or can be a meal all on their own.
+Made with our Salt-Free Cajun Seasoning, these Roasted Cajun Vegetables are perfect on their own or alongside your favorite grilled protein.
 Just chop, toss, and roast.

-A gorgeous display of Cajun spiced and roasted beets, sweet potatoes, carrots, parsnips, and red onions.
-Try it with our Drunken Shrimp Scampi.
+A colorful display of Cajun spiced and roasted beets, sweet potatoes, carrots, parsnips, and red onions.

 - 2 tbsp extra-virgin olive oil

-- 2 large carrots, peeled and cut into diagonal slices
+- 3 medium carrots, peeled and cut into diagonal slices

-- 2 large parsnips, peeled and cut into diagonal slices
+- 2 medium parsnips, peeled and cut into diagonal slices

 - 1 large red onion, cut into thick half-moons